-- Place a trivet or a steaming rack in a large pressure cooker, and add just enough water to reach the base of the steamer.
+- Place a trivet or a steaming rack in a pressure cooker and add just enough water to reach the base of the steamer.
 Bring to a boil.
 Add the artichokes, stacking them on top of each other if necessary.

 - Lock the lid into place and bring to high pressure over high heat.
 When pressure is reached, set the timer for 15 minutes (17 minutes for extra-large artichokes).

-- At the end of the cooking time, use the quick-release method to release the pressure, and open the lid away from you to avoid getting burned by escaping steam.
+- At the end of the cook time, use the quick release method to release the pressure, opening the lid away from you to avoid being burned by escaping steam.

-- Melt clarified butter and add a squeeze of lemon and a sprinkling of salt, and use it for dipping.
+- For a simple dip, melt clarified butter and add a squeeze of lemon and a sprinkle of salt.

-- Dip in garlic aioli or homemade mayonnaise.
+- Dip the leaves in garlic aioli or homemade mayonnaise.

-- Pull away the leaves, scrape the hairy part off of the heart, quarter the heart, and toss it with vinaigrette to include in a salad.
+- Pull away the leaves, scrape away the hairy part (the choke), quarter the heart, and toss it with vinaigrette to include in a salad or pasta.

 - Make a mixture of breadcrumbs, minced garlic, butter, and grated parmesan cheese.
-Stuff the mixture between the leaves of cooked artichokes, and bake in the oven for 10 minutes.
+Stuff the mixture between the leaves of the cooked artichokes and bake in the oven for 10 minutes.

-- Cut cooked artichokes in half lengthwise, brush the cut side with garlic butter, and grill for 5 minutes, until grill marks appear.
+- Cut the cooked artichokes in half lengthwise, brush the cut side with garlic butter, and grill for 5 minutes, or until grill marks appear.
 Serve with a squeeze of lemon.